Join in Work in Progress Wednesdays and leave a comment

 The theory is, that if you regularly report publicly on a project you are more likely to pick it up and work it a little.
 Even if it means the project is out and ‘looking at you’ for most stitchers it means they will work it a little.

-I am afraid that there is no work in progress today as there has been no stitching done in this house for a week or so.
+I am afraid there has been no stitching done in this house for a week or so.
 What caused this very rare thing?

 I was in Sydney for a week.
 One way I spent my time was to take a trip to the Powerhouse museum and visit the lace study center.
 They have a wonderful collection manned – or I should say womanned by enthusiastic volunteers.
 Since they all make lace and have studied lace for many years it is well worth stopping by their rooms when in Sydney.